 Her situation doesn’t improve, as she narrowly escapes the unwanted attentions of a stranger in King’s Cross.
-Yet when she finds herself caught in the midst of a radical political rally led by a group of young women protesting about their rights, suddenly her world is changed.
-Although her grandfather is in hospital, Ellen discovers a new family as she joins the group and learns to stand up: for women and for herself.
+Yet when she finds herself caught in the midst of a radical political rally led by a group of young women protesting for their rights, suddenly her world is changed.
+Although her grandfather is in hospital, Ellen discovers new friendships as she joins the group and learns to stand up: for women and for herself.

 Written to provide support, insight and comfort for those younger readers dealing with parental suicide, Ellen Lives On also offers keen perspective on long term women’s issues.
 An engrossing story of one girl’s struggle for self and survival, Ellen Lives On will be enjoyed by anyone interested in an addictive tale of love, loss and freedom.